mr-lovalova/datapipeline/src/datapipeline/templates/plugin_skeleton/README.md

 - You can either:
   - Set `expected:` explicitly per transform in `postprocess.yaml`, or
   - Generate a full list once via:
-    - `jerry inspect expected --project config/datasets/default/project.yaml`
+    - Recommended: `jerry build --project config/datasets/default/project.yaml` (writes to `<paths.artifacts>/expected.txt` and records the location in `<paths.artifacts>/build/state.json`).
-    - Writes newline-separated ids to `build/datasets/default/expected.txt`.
+    - Ad-hoc: `jerry inspect expected --project config/datasets/default/project.yaml`
     - Use `--include-targets` to include targets; `--output` to change the path.
-- At runtime, if a transform has no `expected`, postprocess uses this file.
+- At runtime, if a transform has no `expected`, postprocess uses the registered artifact.
 Do not edit generated files.

 Tips
 - Keep parsers thin — mirror source schema and return DTOs; use the identity parser only if your loader already emits domain records.